Kotlin

 Open Project Settings -> General

-Create new Android app or just download google-services.json from existing app
+Create new Android app or just download google-services.json

 If you need to create new app, just: